duckythescientist/duckythescientist.github.io/_posts/2014-3-3-Hello-World.md

 title: Hello, World!
 ---

-People keep telling me that I'm a good teacher and that I should try this blog thing.
+People keep telling me that I'm good at teaching, that I have a lot to say, and that I should try this blog thing.

 ## Todo:
 * Host in the cloud